django-cms/django-cms/docs/extending_cms/api_references.rst

     .. attribute:: model

-        Is the CMSPlugin model we created earlier.
-If you don't need a model because you just want to display some template logic, use ``CMSPlugin`` from ``cms.models`` as the model instead.
+        Is the :class:`CMSPlugin` model we created earlier.
+If you don't need model because you just want to display some template logic, use :class:`CMSPlugin` from :mod:`cms.models` as the model instead.

     .. attribute:: module